Akayama Ryu Jujutsu

 Having trained extensively with Mark Barlow and Richard Worthington since 1994, Jason Lynch is now a Sandan.
 He has run Akayama Ryu clubs at Woodlawn Beach Middle School and Pace High School.

-With over ten years as a federal law enforcement, including serving as a Defensive Tactics Instructor, Matt Hudson is a Nidan in Akayama Ryu Jujutsu.
-In addition to training in Akayama Ryu for over sixteen years, he is also a Shodan in Kokoro Aikido.
+With over fifteen years in federal law enforcement, including serving as a Defensive Tactics Instructor, Matt Hudson is a Sandan in Akayama Ryu Jujutsu.
+In addition to training in Akayama Ryu for over twenty years, he is also a Shodan in Kokoro Aikido.

 Rob Thornton - Nidan - Tennessee